 So, what if fictional portrayals of FBI agents are clichés or inaccurate?
 Does it really matter?

-In this episode I interview retired Special Agent in Charge Wayne Davis.
-He served 25 years with the FBI and during his career ran the Detroit and Philadelphia Offices.
+Retired Special Agent in Charge Wayne Davis served 25 years with the FBI and during his career ran the Detroit and Philadelphia Offices.
 SAC Davis was among the first group of African-American agents to attend the FBI Academy.
-He provides a fascinating personal and historical account of diversity in the FBI and his private meeting with Director J. Edgar Hoover in 1965, at which time the Director openly expressed his views about Martin Luther King and the Civil Rights Movement.
+In this episode of FBI Retired Case File Review, he provides a fascinating personal and historical account of diversity in the FBI and his private meeting with Director J. Edgar Hoover in 1965, at which time the Director openly expressed his views about Martin Luther King and the Civil Rights Movement.

 There’s a saying in the FBI – “Don’t embarrass the Bureau.”
 The behavior of each special agent is seen as a direct reflection of the agency.
 It’s expected that everything an FBI agent says and does will project a positive image and mirror the viewpoint of the “front office.”